-A record number of women will be elected to Congress this year, CNN projects – but barely.
+A record number of women won election to the 118th Congress – but barely.

-The 149 women who will serve in the US House and Senate in the 118th Congress will expand the ranks of female representation by just two members above the record set by this Congress.
+The 149 women who will serve in the US House and Senate will expand the ranks of female representation by just two members above the record set by the 117th Congress.

-Alaska carried women across that threshold on Wednesday night when the state determined through its ranked-choice voting system that Rep. Mary Peltola, a Democrat, will represent the state’s at-large House seat for a full term after winning the special election earlier this year, while Sen. Lisa Murkowski will win reelection.
+Alaska carried women across that threshold in November when the state determined through its ranked-choice voting system that Rep. Mary Peltola, a Democrat, will represent the state’s at-large House seat for a full term after winning the special election earlier in the year, while Sen. Lisa Murkowski won reelection.

 Women will break an overall record in the House, with 124 taking office in January.

 And not only will women of color break records in the 118th Congress, but within the House alone, there will also be a record number of both Latinas and Black women.
-There will be four more Latinas in the House for a total of 18 – the most ever – and one more Black woman, bringing their total from 26 to 27.
+Four more Latinas will serve in the House for a total of 18 – the most ever – and one more Black woman, bringing their total from 26 to 27.

-More than half of the incoming class of 22 freshman women in the House will be women of color, showing the increasing diversity of that chamber.
+More than half of the incoming class of 22 freshman women in the House are women of color, showing the increasing diversity of that chamber.